Dipendra Dhakal

 Accommodation: Tea House/ Lodge

 After having breakfast, we start to head towards Chichila.
-First, we ascend almost three hours to reach the ridge.
+First, we took almost three hours to reach the ridge.
 Upon reaching the ridge we then trace the downhill trails until we reach Chichila.
 The walk is short and we’ll reach Chichila at around lunchtime.
 We will spend the rest of the day exploring the village.
 Overnight at Chichila (Breakfast, Lunch, Dinner)

 Activity: 4-5 Hrs Trek